srikar-narayan/Machine-Learning-Project/README.md

-# Predicting the Quality of White Wine
+# Predicting the Quality of White Wines
 Machine Learning Project for CS-4641
 Predicting the Quality of White Wine